thcipriani/dotfile-boilerplate/docs/getting_started.md

 using Z-Shell, it won&#8217;t install anything from the `bash` directory.

 ### Prompts

+To skip being prompted to install any frameworks simply run bootstrap with the `--no-prompt` option.

 As the bootstrap script runs you _may_&#8212;depending on your current configurations&#8212;be prompted to install some shell frameworks ([Oh-My-ZSH](http://github.com/robbyrussell/oh-my-zsh/) for Z-Shell users